masari-project/masari-webwallet/ROADMAP.md

 - transactions export in CSV

 # Bugs & things to improve
-- errors on importing : no windows sometimes
-- password strength : disclaimer but allow not strong password ?

 # Ideas, thoughts, links
 - take a small fee on each payment to cover server expenses